Ukraine: Government

 The president is elected by popular vote for a five-year term and is the formal head of state.

 Ukraine's legislative branch includes the 450-seat unicameral parliament, the Verkhovna Rada.
 The parliament is primarily responsible for the formation of the executive branch and the Cabinet of Ministers, headed by the prime minister.
 The president retains the authority to nominate the ministers of foreign affairs and of defence for parliamentary approval, as well as the power to appoint the prosecutor general and the head of the Security Service.

 Laws, acts of the parliament and the cabinet, presidential decrees, and acts of the Crimean parliament may be abrogated by the Constitutional Court, should they be found to violate the constitution.
 Other normative acts are subject to judicial review.
 The Supreme Court is the main body in the system of courts of general jurisdiction.

 Local self-government is officially guaranteed.
 Local councils and city mayors are popularly elected and exercise control over local budgets.
 The heads of regional and district administrations are appointed by the president in accordance with proposals of the prime minister.

+The V-Dem Institute found ongoing democratic backsliding in Ukraine as of 2025 due to restrictions on freedom of speech and freedom of association.